-- The River Otter has two types of fun. the outer coat protects the second set of inner fur from other animal as well as the extreme weather conditions found in the Taiga Biome
+- The River Otter has two types of fun.
+The outer coat protects the second set of inner fur from other animals as well as the extreme weather conditions found in the Taiga Biome.

 - The omnivore animals feed on a diet consisting of small mammals, shellfish, regular fish and beetles and snails.